 After Columbus opened the American continent to Europe, competing national powers fought over and settled North America – well, took it over would be a better description – by bringing a can-do pioneer spirit along with diseases that wiped out 90 percent of the indigenous population.

-By the time of the American Revolution, however, our intentions were ennobled.
+Yet by the time of the American Revolution, our intentions had become ennobled.
 We came out of the blocks as a nation with a mission statement for the ages, “All men are created equal, endowed by their Creator with certain unalienable rights…”

-Historic words, indeed, and a breathtaking declaration in the era of the divine-right-of-kings.
+Historic words and a breathtaking declaration in the era of the divine-right-of-kings.
 Except, our forefathers meant those words literally.
 Men were created equal.
-Actually, land-owning white men were created equal, not women, and for godsakes, not slaves.
+Actually, land-owning white men were created equal, not women, and for heaven sakes, not slaves.
 What, are you kidding?
 They were farther down than the native Americans.

 And so have the original racist tendencies fostered by the Brits and Scots who founded this country continued to infect the body politic.
 It’s true, the origins of American racism go back well before our founding.
 So maybe the Fates were allowing for that, as well.
 “We will give these new Americans time to figure it out then work it out.”

-But just like marathon runners can make pacing errors in the first 15-20 minutes that can have dire consequences down the road, the introduction of slavery to North America in 1619, and the vestigial remnants that have echoed on since January 1, 1863, were finally enough to exhaust the Fates.
+Just like marathon runners can make pacing errors in the first 15-20 minutes that can have dire consequences down the road, by introducing slavery to North America in 1619, and witnessing the vestigial remnants that have echoed on since January 1, 1863, we have finally seen the exhausted Fates say, “enough”.

 “These people aren’t ever going to change.
 This IS who they are.
 And now they double dared us by electing the current Tool in Chief?

 What about American exceptionalism, you ask, that hoary trope of self-promotion?
 Well, isn’t the adage, “You’re only as good as your last race?”